wardle/hermes/README.md

 # Common questions

-### What is the use of `hermes`?
+### What can I do with `hermes`?

 `hermes` provides a simple library, and optionally a microservice, to help you make use of SNOMED CT.

-A library can be embedded into your application; this is easy using Clojure or Java.
+A library can be embedded into your application; this is easy using Clojure or Java or any other language running on the JVM.
 You make calls using the API just as you'd use any regular library.

 A microservice runs independently and you make use of the data and software by making an API call over the network.
+This makes the functionality available to any software code that can use HTTP and JSON, such as C#, Python or R.

 Like all `PatientCare` components, you can use `hermes` in either way.
-Usually, when you're starting out, it's best to use as a library but larger projects and larger installations will want to run their software components independently, optimising for usage patterns, resilience, reliability and rate of change.
+Sometimes, when you're starting out, it's best to use as a library but larger projects and larger installations will want to run their software components independently, optimising for usage patterns, resilience, reliability and rate of change.